Professional Indemnity cover for freelancers, contractors and small to medium size businesses

 As an engineering contractor your clients trust you to get things right.
 They will be putting their business in your hands and this could also include the interests of external investors.

-What are the risks of operating without PI insurance?
+What are the risks of operating without PI cover?

 Operating without PI insurance leaves your business open to claims brought against it.
 This means that you are solely responsible for both the legal costs in defending the claim and the cost of making the matter right.
 Even if you successfully defend an action against you the costs in doing so can often be crippling.